Michael Phelps has 'never seen' Ryan Lochte's dance moves

 LOS ANGELES (AP) — Michael Phelps isn’t sure what kind of moves Ryan Lochte has planned for “Dancing with the Stars.”

-“I’ve never seen him dance,” the 23-time Olympic gold medalist said Friday at the “Call of Duty” fan convention in Inglewood, Calif.
+“I’ve never seen him dance,” the 23-time Olympic gold medalist said Friday at the “Call of Duty” fan convention in Inglewood, California.

 Lochte is competing against such celebs as rapper Vanilla Ice and “The Brady Bunch” actress Maureen McCormick in the ABC dancing competition’s latest season.